 MountainTrue is dedicated to helping North Carolina communities transition to renewable energy.
 We work with local community members, policymakers and utilities to bring our region sustainable solutions for our ever-growing energy needs.

-Become a Member of the Recycling and Waste Team in Henderson County
+Become a Member of the Recycling Team in Henderson County

-This task force promotes city, county and regional recycling programs (including curb-side pick-up) and advocates to improve Reduce, Reuse, and Recycle programs.
-The Recycling and Waste Team educates the public and policymakers about best practices by speaking at Commission meetings, writing letters-to-the-editor, holding public forums, contacting schools and businesses, and organizing eco-tours.
-For more information or to become a committee member, email MountainTrue’s Southern Regional Director Gray Jernigan at email@example.com.
+This task force promotes city, county, and regional recycling programs (including curb-side pick-up) and advocates to improve Reduce, Reuse, and Recycle programs.
+The Recycling Team educates the public and policymakers about best practices by speaking at county commission meetings, writing letters to the editor, holding public forums, contacting schools and businesses, and organizing eco-tours.
+For more information or to become a committee member, email Katie Breckheimer at firstname.lastname@example.org.

 Energy and Sustainability News

 Solarize Asheville-Buncombe Reaches Its Most Affordable Pricing Level!

 Solarize Asheville-Buncombe has truly taken off like no Solarize campaign before it, reaching the final pricing tier – tier 8 – in record time.
 This means we have made solar energy more affordable for hundreds of residents in Buncombe County!

 Solarize Asheville-Buncombe to Launch Bulk-Purchase Solar Community Campaign on Wednesday, April 7